 - Genetics: Your family history is another risk factor associated with dementia.

-    - Current Heart Condition: The risk of dementia increases if you’re experience high blood pressure

-    or high cholesterol if not treated appropriately.
+- Current Heart Condition: The risk of dementia increases if you have high blood pressure or high cholesterol and it is not treated appropriately.

 - Lifestyle Choices: Smoking and consuming alcohol increase your risk in developing dementia.

 What are the most common forms of dementia?

 - Alzheimer’s: This is the most common impaired memory disorder, affecting 50 to 70% of those diagnosed with dementia.

 - Vascular Dementia: This type typically arises after someone has experienced a stroke.